City of Brampton Logo

 Learn More

-City Council approved By-Law 183-2023 on November 1, 2023, to establish a user fee structure for electric vehicle (EV) charging stations owned by the City of Brampton beginning January 1, 2024.
+City Council approved By-Law 183-2023 on November 1, 2023, establishing a user fee structure for electric vehicle (EV) charging stations owned by the City of Brampton which was implemented on January 1, 2024.

-There will be a fee of $1/hour for the initial three hours a vehicle is charging at all existing and any future public network EV charging stations the City of Brampton owns.
-Brampton currently has 63 EV charging Stations including City Hall, West Tower, several recreation centres, Rose Theatre and other property owned by the City.
+A fee of $1/hour is applied for the initial three hours a vehicle is charging at all existing and any future public network EV charging stations the City of Brampton owns.
+Brampton currently has 56 Public EV charging Stations including City Hall, West Tower, several recreation centres, Rose Theatre and other properties owned by the City.

-If a driver needs to charge their vehicle beyond the initial three hours, a secondary user fee of $5/hour will be applicable.
-City of Brampton vehicles will be exempt from this user fee and will have appropriate access control.
+If a driver needs to charge their vehicle beyond the initial three hours, a secondary user fee of $5/hour is applied.

 Fine for illegal use of electric vehicle charging stations/parking spaces.

-The fine is for non-electric vehicle and use by EVs that are not plugged-in using these designated parking spaces.
+The fine is for non-electric vehicles and use by EVs that are not charging while using these designated parking spaces.
 On conviction, vehicle owners are subject to a $125 fine if they:

 • park a non-electric vehicle in a designated EV charging space marked by the prescribed sign